 Under most circumstances, you must complete the internal review, described above, before you proceed to external review.
 You may proceed to external review without completing the internal review if MIC agrees that you may do so, or if MIC fails to substantially comply with the complaint and review process described in this section, including meeting any required deadlines.
 For complaints that involve a medical necessity review, you may request an expedited external review at the same time you request an expedited internal review.
-You may also request an expedited external review if MIC's decision involves a medical condition for which the standard external review time would seriously jeopardize your life, health, or ability to regain maximum function, or if MIC's decision concerns an admission, availability of care, continued stay, or health care service for which you received emergency services and you have not been discharged from a facility.
+You may also request an expedited external review time would seriously jeopardize your life, health, or ability to regain maximum function, or if MIC's decision concerns an admission, availability of care, continued stay, or health care service for which you received emergency services and you have not been discharged from a facility.
 If an expedited review is requested and approved, a decision will be provided within 72 hours.